-This report is prepared by the Public Service Commission of Maryland ("Commission") in compliance with Public Utilities Article §7-306(h), Annotated Code of Maryland.
-Section 7-306(h) requires the Commission to report on the amount of capacity by type of energy resource from net-metered facilities in the State and recommend whether the cap on eligible capacity should be altered.
-This is the fifth report prepared by the Commission.
+This report is prepared by the Public Service Commission of Maryland ("Commission") in compliance with Public Utilities Article ("PUA") §7-306(h), Annotated Code of Maryland.
+PUA § 7-306(h) requires the Commission to report on the status of the net metering program including the amount of capacity by type of energy resource from netmetered facilities in the State and recommend whether the cap on eligible capacity should be altered.
+This is the sixth report prepared by the Commission.
 The initial report was produced in 2008.

 At this time, the Commission does not recommend changes to the eligibility cap for net metering.
-The current eligible limit of 1,500 megawatts ("MW") far exceeds the level of installed capacity of approximately 58.5 MW.
+The current eligible limit of 1,500 megawatts ("MW") far exceeds the level of installed capacity of approximately 100 MW.
 There has been an increase in the number of recent installations; however, it is unlikely that the current cap would be approached without several years of advance notice.